Arkansas Medical Cannabis Foundational Certification

 • Cannabis Use Disorder (CUD)

-• Short and Long Term Side Effects
+• Short Term Side Effects

-• Physical and Mental Effects
+• Physical Effects

-• Cannabis and driving
+• Cannabis and Driving

-• Cannabis Overconsumption and Tolerance
+• Cannabis Tolerance